Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 CardFellow does not earn money from referring you to POS apps.
 However, if you sign up with a credit card processor through our marketplace, we do earn commission from that processor.
 Additionally, we work with processors that support many of the POS apps listed.

 The Clover POS app is a customizable solution for a variety of business types.
 When you use Clover, you have access to the Clover app market to create a POS system that’s tailored to your specifications.
 Plus, Clover offers stationary POS solutions like the Clover Station, and portable options like the Flex.
 The Clover Mini offers more features than the basic machines without the size of a full POS.
 There’s also a smartphone option, the Clover Go.

 Top, left to right: Clover Go, Clover Flex

 Bottom, left to right: Clover Mini, original Clover POS, Clover Station 2018 POS

-We like that Clovers aren’t restricted to one processor (they work with any company that runs on First Data’s platform) but the downside is that they can’t be reprogrammed.
+We like that Clovers aren’t restricted to one processor (they work with any company that runs on Fiserv’s platform) but the downside is that they can’t be reprogrammed.
 Once you buy a Clover, you’ll need to stick with the processor you purchase it from or else buy a new machine to switch.

 - Payment processing

 - Contactless payments like Apple Pay